Updated on: 15th May 2023

 Informational booklets are a great tool to get loads of info to new and existing audiences.
-But to get the best from them, you need to know what you should include in your booklets and how you should lay them out.
+But to get the best from them, you need to know how to make an information booklet and how you should lay them out.
 We’ve put together a helpful guide to get you started with your new, fantastic informational booklet.
-If you need any more help, give our team a ring on 0191 27 27 327.

-If your booklet’s going to achieve its goal you need to carefully plan what’s going in it.
+If your brochure’s going to achieve its goal, you need to carefully plan what’s going in it.
 People have limited attention spans when reading print marketing so keep your copy short, snappy and captivating.

-It’s hard to create a definitive list of what to include in an informational booklet, since they can vary hugely in topic and intent, but a good checklist is:
+It’s hard to create a definitive list of what to include in a small informational booklet since they can vary hugely in topic and intent, but a good checklist is:

 Your title has caught your reader’s attention, now you need something to make them read on.
-This can be a couple sentences, or you could play around with conveying your summary with imagery.
+This can be a couple of sentences, or you could play around with conveying your summary with effective imagery or design.

-This is where you deliver those key bits of information your booklet is for.
-Remember you only have limited time to get these across so use short paragraphs and bullet points rather than long, continuous prose.
+This is where you deliver those key bits of information your brochure is for.
+Remember, you only have limited time to get these across, so use short paragraphs and bullet points rather than long, continuous prose.

 Looking at blocks of text can be dull, so include eye-catching images to engage your audience.
-Don’t just add images for the sake of it though, make sure they bring something new to your messaging and have a resolution of at least 300dpi, so they look good printed.
+Don’t just add images for the sake of it, though.
+Make sure they bring something new to your messaging and have a resolution of at least 300dpi so they look good printed in your informational booklet.

-You’re building a booklet to get people to do something – whether that’s buying a product, visiting your organisation or exploring your website.
+You’re building an informational booklet to get people to do something – whether that’s buying a product, visiting your organisation, or exploring your website.
 Make this clear in your copy.

-People reading your leaflet should know who’s produced it and where to find you.
-Include clear branding in your booklet design and designate a portion of it to provide contact information including address, phone number, website and any social media pages.
+People reading your brochure should know who’s produced it and where to find you.
+Include clear branding in your informational booklet design and designate a portion of it to provide contact information including an address, phone number, website and any social media pages.

 Ticking off the elements on this list should help get you well on the way to producing your informational booklet content.

-Once you know what’s going in your informational booklet, you need to figure out where it’ll all go and what it will look like.
-Your booklet needs an eye-catching layout to engage your audience and keep them reading, so getting this right is just as important as the actual content of your booklet.
-Consider the following when planning your booklet layout:
+Once you know what’s going in your informational booklet, you need to figure out where it’ll all go and what it'll look like.
+Your booklet might be small, so it needs an eye-catching layout to engage your audience and keep them reading.
+Getting the design right is just as important as the actual information in your booklet.
+Consider the following when planning your brochure layout:

-You need a clear title, possible a short summary of the booklet’s content, an eye-catching image and some branding on your front page.
+You need a clear title, possibly a summary of the information booklet’s content, an eye-catching design, and some branding on your front page.
 Don’t be tempted to overload this with content as it will look too busy and put people off.
-Engage their attention but make them want to pick your booklet up and open it to find out more.
+Engage their attention but make them want to pick your informational booklet up and open it to find out more.

 Plan your pages so you know how many you need, without making them too cramped or too sparse.
-With an informational booklet this is especially important as you need to reinforce your messages without creating long blocks of text which are off-putting.
+With an informational booklet, this is especially important as you need to reinforce your messages without creating long blocks of text that are off-putting.

 Don’t run your text or imagery too close to the edge of the page.
-It risks getting cut off in printing and can make your booklet seem crowded.
+It risks getting cut off in printing and can make your brochure seem crowded.
 Keep content 3mm away from the edge of each page to be safe.
-Remember that this will vary depending on the booklet type you order – see the product FAQ's for full information.
+Remember, this will vary depending on the booklet type you order – see the product FAQs for full information.

-It can be fun to play around with new fonts.
-But often the classics are the best.
-Your booklet font needs to be clear, easy to read and professional, so other than perhaps your title, stick with something simple
+It can be fun to play around with new fonts, but often the classics are the best.
+Your informational booklet font needs to be clear, easy to read and professional.
+So, other than perhaps for your title, stick with something simple.